alexmiller63/heather-answers/hebrish.md

 ### Spanglish

-*Spanglish* is the widely used name for forms of speech in which Spanish and English interact, particularly among bilingual communities in the United States.
+*Spanglish* is a widely used name for forms of speech in which Spanish and English interact, particularly among bilingual communities in the United States.
 The phenomenon can include English words incorporated into Spanish, Spanish words incorporated into English, shifts between languages within a conversation or sentence, and expressions influenced by the grammar or idiom of the other language.

 Linguists do not necessarily regard all of these phenomena as a single language called *Spanglish*.
-The term is an umbrella for several kinds of bilingual linguistic behavior, including **borrowing**, **code-switching**, **calquing**, and other forms of language contact.
+The term can encompass several kinds of bilingual linguistic behavior, including **borrowing**, **code-switching**, **calquing**, and other consequences of language contact.

 The word has become familiar well beyond linguistics.
 It even supplied the title of the 2004 film *Spanglish*, directed by James L. Brooks, whose story centers on cultural and linguistic contact between an English-speaking American family and a Mexican immigrant mother and daughter.

 The usefulness of the word *Spanglish* is that its meaning is immediately intuitive.
 Spanish and English have met, and something recognizable has happened at the boundary between them.

-Hebrew and English have been doing something similar for a very long time.
+Hebrew and English have been meeting as well.

 ### Hebrew in English

-English speakers already use a remarkable number of words that entered their vocabulary from Hebrew, often by way of Yiddish, Greek, Latin, or the language of English Bible translations.
+English speakers already use a remarkable number of words that ultimately derive from Hebrew, sometimes directly and sometimes through languages such as Greek, Latin, or Yiddish.

 Some are so thoroughly naturalized that speakers may scarcely think of them as foreign: